cindyxinyiwang/SDE/README.md

 To make decode scripts, simply use the file make-trans.py.
 Change the name of the directory where the experiment outputs are stored if you modify the template scripts during training.
 Otherwise it should just work by calling:
 ``python make-trans.py``

+## Implementation details
+If you are interested in the implementation of SDE:
+All the components of SDE is implemented in a encoder class [here](https://github.com/cindyxinyiwang/SDE/blob/master/src/model.py#L489).
+It is a RNN encoder that encodes words using SDE.